 The most affordable way to take great pictures of yourself is to just ask another person.
-Below we have addressed some concerns that many people have with asking a stranger to take a photo for them.
+Below I have addressed some concerns that many people have with asking a stranger to take a photo for them.

 Who to ask to take your photo